belfastruby/belfastruby.github.io/_posts/2014-10-14-a-special-break-conf-meetup.markdown

 Following this, designer and illustrator [Paddy Donelly](https://twitter.com/paddydonnelly) will be providing tips on how developers and designers can work together more effectively.

-[Coby Chapple](https://twitter.com/cobyism) from [GitHub](http://github.com) will be also be giving a short talk, with details to be confirmed.
+[Coby Chapple](https://twitter.com/cobyism) will conclude the evening's talks by discussing a few things that he's learned about Ruby, Rails, and development in general as a designer working on a large app like [GitHub](http://github.com).

 Come along and enjoy the code talk and free bar courtesy of [ShopKeep](http://www.shopkeep.com/).